freerangeeggs/study-notes/AZ-900/security-privacy-compliance-trust.md

 > Resource locks can set to either Delete or Read-only.
 Delete will allow all operations against the resource but block the ability to delete it.
 Read-only will only allow read activities to be performed against it, blocking any modification or deletion of the resource.
 Resource locks can be applied to subscriptions, resource groups, and to individual resources, and are inherited when applied at higher levels.

-Locks can be added from the settings navigation on any resouce blade.
+Locks can be added from the settings navigation on any resource blade.

 - [[Microsoft Learn] Use resource locks to protect resources](https://docs.microsoft.com/en-us/learn/modules/control-and-organize-with-azure-resource-manager/6-use-resource-locks-to-protect-resources)